svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 Now, if we give `(+ 1 2)` to a Lisp interpreter, it will evaluate it and arrive at the answer `3`.
 The first stage in this, though, is to read the string `(+ 1 2)` into the heap (generating the linked list of symbols and values), this is called *Reading*.
-There after the lisp interpreter will start to consume the linked list to reduce it to an answer, called *evaluating*.
+Following that the lisp interpreter will start to consume the linked list to reduce it to an answer, called *evaluating*.
 Finally the result is *printed*.
 This is what a *REPL* does, it reads, evaluates and prints and then it does it